 Microclimate, Noise Analysis, & Wind Analysis

-The microclimate diagram illustrates existing campus conditions at NWACC, highlighting areas of significant heat exposure during peak summer months, where limited tree canopy and shade reduce outdoor thermal comfort.
+The microclimate diagram shows campus areas with high summer heat exposure, where limited tree canopy reduces outdoor comfort.

 The microclimate diagram illustrates proposed campus conditions at NWACC, showing how increased tree canopy, shaded pathways, and strategic building placement improve thermal comfort and reduce heat exposure during peak summer months.

-The noise analysis diagram illustrates existing campus conditions at NWACC, estimating traffic-related sound levels based on road proximity and revealing higher decibel exposure in areas near major roads due to limited physical noise barriers.
+The noise analysis diagram shows existing conditions at NWACC, with higher traffic-related sound levels near major roads due to limited noise barriers.

-The wind comfort diagram illustrates proposed campus conditions at NWACC, demonstrating how building placement, open space orientation, and tree canopy work together to guide airflow and create shaded, breezy zones that enhance outdoor comfort for gathering, studying, and recreation.
+The proposed wind comfort diagram shows how building placement, open spaces, and tree canopy guide airflow and create shaded, breezy zones for outdoor comfort.

 Consultants